Overfishing: Aquaculture

 Aquaculture involves the farming of fish in captivity.
 This approach effectively privatizes fish stocks and creates incentives for farmers to conserve their stocks.
 It also reduces environmental impact.
 However, farming carnivorous fish, such as salmon, does not always reduce pressure on wild fisheries, since carnivorous farmed fish are usually fed fishmeal and fish oil extracted from wild forage fish.
 The various species of Pacific salmon and Atlantic salmon are relatively easy to raise in captivity and such aquacultural operations have existed for more than 150 years.
-Largescale releases of salmon raised in captivity to supplement wild salmon runs will usually increase fishing pressure on the much less abundant wild salmon runs.
+Large scale releases of salmon raised in captivity to supplement wild salmon runs will usually increase fishing pressure on the much less abundant wild salmon runs.

 Aquaculture played a minor role in the harvesting of marine organisms until the 1970s.
 Growth in aquaculture increased rapidly in the 1990s when the rate of wild capture plateaued.
 Aquaculture now provides approximately half of all harvested aquatic organisms.
 Aquaculture production rates continue to grow while wild harvest remains steady.

 Fish farming can enclose the entire breeding cycle of the fish, with fish being bred in captivity.
 Some fish prove difficult to breed in captivity and can be caught in the wild as juveniles and brought into captivity to increase their weight.
 With scientific progress, more species are being made to breed in captivity.
 This was the case with southern bluefin tuna, which were first bred in captivity in 2009.